RCStep/RedTeam_Tools_n_Stuff/README.md

 Vanity_Dump - minidumpwritedump a RtlCreateProcessReflection copy of a targeted Windows process

 SmartPIDSelection - Smart-ish function to choose a named process PID based on the running Session, User Identity (including multiple identities in say, session 0), and lowest PID number

+Explorer_open - open a local or remote folder or file with the Windows Explorer file browser.